zoedsoupe/anubis-mcp/pages/building-a-server.md

 defmodule MyApp.ProductSearch do
   @moduledoc "Search for products in our catalog"

-  use Hermes.Server.Component, type: :tool
+  use Anubis.Server.Component, type: :tool

-  alias Hermes.Server.Response
+  alias Anubis.Server.Response

   schema do
     field :query, :string, required: true